Engaged Employees

 People are social creatures, and we all crave validation and respect from our peers.
 A simple congratulations or thanks during a meeting or on a company-wide chat can work wonders for an employee’s morale.
 That morale boost is likely to encourage more praise-worthy behavior, creating a positive feedback loop.
 It also feels good to make other people feel good, making this a win-win technique.

 It’s also important to realize that not all recognition is created equal.
 According to that same Gallup poll, employees were far more likely to value recognition that was both authentic and personal.
 In other words, be both honest and specific, letting them know why the work was so valuable and how it helped their peers and the company as a whole.
-It also helps for the recognition to come from someone higher on the corporate hierarchy than themselves.
+It also helps for the recognition to come from someone higher on the corporate hierarchy.

 5 – Invest in personal growth and wellness